nummacway/gb300/README.md

 After each button's 16-bit value from the table above comes a 16-bit flag for autofire: `0x0100` if autofire is active (indicated by a `T` in the console's key map editor), `0x0000` if not.

 Note that not all of the selectable button values actually exist on the console.
-For example, the GBA does not have X and Y buttons and will treat both like A.
+For example, the GBA does not have X and Y buttons and will treat both like A. Assigning other values than those above does not usually give any result, but the Game Boy treats most (but not all) keys as B only when assigned to the R button.

 R and L buttons are swapped when you use the console's key map editor.
-If the button on the left (next to the five menu items where you selected "Joystick") is highlighted, you'll set the button physically labeled R. The table above uses the _physical_ labels (found on the device's case), not what is highlighted by the console's key map editor.
+If the button on the left (next to the five menu items where you selected "Joystick") is highlighted, you'll set the button physically labeled R. The table above uses the _physical_ labels, not what is highlighted by the console's key map editor.

 Per-game key mappings do not seem to work.